Your complete guide to purchase and purchase order management

 Best practices for purchase order management

-If you’re looking to optimize your purchase order management workflow, here are six best practices being used by others in the manufacturing industry:
+If you’re looking to optimize your purchase order management workflow, here are six best practices others are using.

 1. Define your PO process and workflows